 Santa Cruz County celebrates its concrete curiosity

 The SS Palo Alto might be the most unlikely of Santa Cruz County landmarks.
 Constructed of concrete in 1919, and named for another Bay Area town, the Cement Ship—a nickname quickly adopted by most locals—has been a beloved icon of Seacliff State Beach in Aptos since it was hauled out to the seafront in 1929.
 Resting at the end of a fishing pier, the concrete tanker never saw the wartime service it was intended for, yet has generated a century’s worth of splashy headlines, from hosting Roaring 20s-era soirees to weathering brutal storms that eventually damaged it.
-This year, the venerable ship celebrates its centennial birthday, and you’re invited to join the festivities and enjoy a slice of birthday cake!
+Take a peek into a century of history and maritime memories of the iconic SS Palo Alto.

 Why a Concrete Ship?